+Asparagus Soup with Greek Yogurt.
 This post will be all about asparagus obsession.
 I love them so much that I could easily pair them with almost everything and eat them every single day and in every possible combination.
-Steamed, roasted, griddled, blanched, lightly fried, with meat, fish, eggs, other veggies, as a main dish, as a side dish, as a soup… Whoops, just got over excited again!
+Steamed, roasted, griddled, blanched, lightly fried, with meat, fish, eggs, other veggies, as a main dish, as a side dish, as a soup… Whoops, just got over-excited again!
+Sorry!Straight to the recipe, now.

 Sadly, my clan hates the distinctive taste that makes asparagus what they really are: outrageously delicious.

 However, a stubborn creature like me never gives up.
-Over the time and after hundreds of tests and asparagus related recipe rejections, I came to the conclusion that a humble asparagus soup is the answer to my little problem.
+Over time and after hundreds of tests and asparagus-related recipe rejections, I came to the conclusion that a humble asparagus soup is the answer to my little problem.

 Simple to make, ready in no more than 30 minutes, this soup is pure comfort in your bowl and an excellent anti-inflammatory and antioxidant food for your body.
 The combination of asparagus with potato and yogurt makes it picky-eaters and asparagus-haters friendly.
 Potatoes provide a starchy taste that takes the edge off that asparagus earthy, bitter, and salty (like) taste.
-Yogurt is an excellent (and healthy) ingredient for the must-have sourness.
-No processed heavy creams in my Mediterranean recipes, please.
+Yogurt is an excellent (and healthy) ingredient for must-have sourness.
+No processed heavy creams and butter in my Mediterranean recipe, please.
 Thank you!

 Pair your asparagus soup with dry white wine like Sauvignon Blanc and enjoy the unique combination of mild, slightly bitter and fruity flavors.

 The texture of the soup is entirely up to you.
 For a creamy, velvety soup use a hand blender or a common one.
-As always, you may add your personal touch and use the herbs, spices, or more greens.
-My favorite one is dried coriander leaves which I love because of their delicate flavor.
+As always, you may add your personal touch and use herbs, spices, or more greens.
+My favorite one is garlic and chilly pepper flakes.

-To further thicken your asparagus soup use more potato.
+To further thicken your asparagus soup use more potatoes.

 - 6 cups (1.5lt) reduced-sodium chicken or vegetable broth or water